 With Elite Endurance, what started with two athletes has grown to a strong national presence – additionally, Elite Endurance currently trains athletes in India, Germany, Japan, and New Zealand.
 Elite Endurance is one of the biggest and most successful endurance sports coaching companies in the country and employs an MVP analyst, diet counselor, executive manager, Speedcenter director, events director, MTB Academy, associate coach, and Bike Lab technicians.

 Elite Endurance coaches road, MTB, and cyclocross athletes, as well as road/off-road triathletes, runners, and duathletes.
 In the last year, EE athletes won 180+ races, 22 State Championships, one National Championship.

 While not behind the desk, Lundgren sponsors and commandeers a champion cyclocross team, leads MTB rides in the fall and winter, orchestrates the notorious Wednesday Worlds fight club practices for MTB, road, and cyclocross, and trains consistently at New York Sports Club in Kinnelon NJ and ACES Boxing in Boonton NJ.

-Away from work, s biggest hobby is boxing and MMA and he likes to regularly attend the fights or host epic parties on fight night.
+Away from work, Ken’s biggest hobby is boxing and watching mixed martial arts; he likes to regularly attend the fights or host epic fight night parties.
 His favorite activity is taking his dog, Fox, for long walks in the woods.

 Kenneth Lundgren can be reached at Coach@EliteEndurance.com.